Best Online Degrees in: Health Services Management

 With a bachelor's degree in health services management, health care practitioners and others may fill entry-level and mid-level management positions in health care facilities such as hospitals, clinics, and mental health facilities.
 Eventually, they may be promoted to positions as managers and supervisors.
 Some graduates may also pursue master's degrees in public health, allied health, or related fields.

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage of medical and health services managers was $84,270 as of May 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage of medical and health services managers was $84,270.
 Individuals should keep in mind that the earnings of medical and health services managers can vary significantly based on the type and size of the facility.
-An individual’s level of education and experience can also impact earnings.
-Employment opportunities for medical and health services managers are expected to increase by 22% from 2010 to 2020.
+An individual's level of education and experience can also impact earnings.
+Employment opportunities for medical and health services managers are expected to increase by 22%.